Civilian Conservation Corps

 Today, Vernon Parish is a vibrant and diverse area that celebrates its history while looking towards the future.
 The parish boasts a strong sense of community and offers various recreational opportunities, such as hiking, fishing, and exploring the Kisatchie National Forest.
 With a rich historical background and thriving present, Vernon Parish continues to be a place of significance in Louisiana.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Vernon Parish, Louisiana.
+This timeline provides a concise overview of the key events in the history of Vernon Parish, Louisiana.